 If you have any questions or concerns about this Privacy Statement or its implementation, please contact us via email at [email protected]

-8. Revision of our Privacy Statement
+10. Revision of our Privacy Statement

 Your continued use of our websites, products or services, requesting our assistance, applying for or renewal of any of our products or services or the provision of further personal or sensitive information to us after this Privacy Statement has been revised, constitutes your acceptance of the revised Privacy Statement.

-9. Contact us
+11. Contact us

 Please email us at [email protected] if you have any questions or concerns about Achmea Australia’s approach to privacy.
-If you would like to complain about our handling of your personal information or an alleged breach of the Australian Privacy Principles, you may contact our Privacy Officer at the details above.
-We will respond to complaints within a reasonable period of time (usually 30 days).
+If you would like to make a complaint about our handling of your personal information or an alleged breach of the Australian Privacy Principles, you may contact our Privacy Officer at the details above.
+We will respond to Privacy complaints within a reasonable period of time (usually 30 days).
 Privacy complaints are managed in accordance Complaint and Dispute Resolution Policy.
 If you disagree with our decision, you may refer your complaint to the Office of the Australian Information Commissioner by visiting www.oaic.gov.au, calling 1300 363 992 or by emailing [email protected].